 Floodplains encompass land areas adjacent to streams and waterways that are prone to flooding.
 Floodplains have been recognized for their stormwater storage functions and their inherent risks to life and property, resulting in a variety of restrictions and regulations over new development.
-Floodplains in Sussex County have been extensively identified and mapped by the Federal Emergency Management Agency (FEMA) and are a traditional tool used in determining flood insurance requirements.
+Floodplains in Sussex County have been extensively identified and mapped by the Federal Emergency Management Agency (FEMA) and are a traditional tool used in determining flood insurance requirements and to determine where floodplain regulations and codes will be applied.
+Flooding can, and will likely, occur outside of the mapped floodplain.

 Figure 5.2-3 shows flood zones in Sussex County.
 Flood zones are geographic areas that FEMA has defined according to varying levels of flood risk and are depicted on a Flood Insurance Rate Map (FIRM).
 Each zone reflects the severity or type of flooding in the area.
 Some of the flood zones have depths or base flood elevations available while others do not.
+The Detailed 1% Annual-Flood-Chance was created by FEMA to provide a national standard without regional discrimination, the 1% annual chance (100-year) flood has been adopted as the base flood for floodplain management and flood insurance purposes.
+A 1% annual chance flood (or base flood) has a 1% annual chance of being equaled or exceeded in any given year.
+Flooding can, and will likely, occur outside of the mapped floodplain.
+The Approximate 1% Annual-Flood-Chance is based on various methods and are of various accuracies, typically found in rural areas where there has been little hydraulic modeling completed.

 The Sussex County Zoning Code contains provisions for flood-prone districts as required by the Federal Emergency Management Agency for continued participation in the National Flood Insurance Program.
-The code gives guidance to those parties utilizing these requirements, including the Sussex County Floodplain Administrator, developers, builders, and property owners.
+The Code gives guidance to those parties utilizing these requirements.

 The County has also been considering participation in FEMA's Community Rating System (CRS) of the federal flood insurance program.
 Under the CRS program, residents in communities that undertake specific flood preparation and prevention activities can get discounts on their flood insurance between 5 percent and 45 percent.
 These eligible activities range from public awareness and data collection, to preserving undeveloped floodplain land, to maintaining an updated flood response plan, to relocating flood prone buildings.
-Some existing activities governments are already doing may qualify for CRS credit, and the more activities a government performs, the higher the premium discount is for its citizens.
-A number of communities in Sussex County participate in the CRS program, including Bethany Beach, Rehoboth Beach, Dewey Beach, South Bethany, Fenwick Island, Lewes, and Seaford.